divolte/divolte-collector/docs/configuration.rst

 HDFS Sink Property: ``file_strategy.sync_file_after_records``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
   The maximum number of records that should be written to the working file since the last flush before flushing again.
-Flushing is performed by issuing a ``hsync()`` call to flush HDFS data.
+Flushing is performed by issuing a :code:`hsync()` call to flush HDFS data.
 :Default:
   1000
 :Example: